jfrog/connect-deploy-update/README.md

 # Deploy Device Update Action

 This GitHub Action allows you to deploy a JFrog Connect Update Flow to IoT or edge devices.
-Specify which devices you would like to update, assign a specific deployment tag (app_name) and version (app_version) to the deployment, set the the parameters for the deployment, and add a comment.
+Specify which devices you would like to update, assign a specific deployment tag (app_name) and version (app_version) to the deployment, set the parameters for the deployment, and add a comment.
 The update flow itself should be configured using the JFrog Connect web UI.

 ## Usage